nayish/regex-workshop/README.md

 [Read more about Positive and Negative Lookbehinds](https://www.regular-expressions.info/lookaround.html)

-**(HARD) Write a Regular Expression that only matches a given text if it doesnt contain the same letter twice in a row**
+**Step 11 Challenge: (HARD) Write a Regular Expression that only matches a given text if it doesnt contain the same letter twice in a row**

 > In the `Solution` file write your answer in the `answer11` variable and run step 11 tests.